kelray/USB-9-DOF-IMU-Viewer/README.md

 # MPU9250 9DOF IMU USB Viewer
-Desktop app to view &amp; log MPU9250 9DOF Inertial Measurement Unit (IMU) data to PC.
-The project is meant to be used by educators and instructors to demostrate motion sensing using a 9 degree-of-freedom inertial measurement unit.
+This is a desktop app to view motion data from MPU9250 9-DOF Inertial Measurement Unit (IMU) sensor.
+The project is meant to be used by educators and instructors to demostrate motion sensing from acceleration, gyration and earth magnetic field captured by the IMU.

 A GPS can be integrated into the system with minimum wiring for navigation and geomatics applications, please view the "Qt Geolocator" project published in 2019, repository: https://github.com/kelray/Qt-Geolocator